 Yes, I would start in the Gi and spend the first year focusing on fundamentals.

 What’s your advice for someone that’s never tried jiu-jitsu before but is interested in trying it?

 Eddie Bravo said something interesting about this.
 He said something to the effect of "Imagine you could control and be able to choke out everyone in the room?
 And all you have to do is show up and train and you can do it too."

 Click The Image Above!

 Eddie Bravo is an innovator of the art/sport.
-His methods have revolutionized jiu jitsu.
+His methods have revolutionized jiu-jitsu.
 Although he loves conspiracy theories, his techniques have been proven to work.
 With multiple gyms around the world, his arsenal of attacks must be taken seriously.
-10th Planet Jiu Jitsu is definitely something you should consider if you want to take your skills out of this world!
+10th Planet Jiu-Jitsu is something you should consider if you want to take your skills out of this world!